The Phuktal Monastery

 The name Phuktal translates as "cave of silence" or "cave of liberation or place of retreat".

 The monastery is home to numerous shrines and valuable wall paintings from the 16th century.
-It is an important spiritual and cultural place for the people of the Zanskar Valley and also attracts visitors from all over the world.
+It is an important spiritual and cultural place for the people of the Zanskar Valley.

 Today, 30 to 80 monks (aged between 7 and 80) live in the monastery.
 One of the monks' main tasks is to perform rituals and prayers in the temple for the people, the animals, the environment and the whole world.